jbroadway/pubmail/README.markdown

 8. To send a message, click "New Message" and enter a subject and body for the message, then click "Send".
-The message will be added to the queue and sent at a rate of 50 emails every 2 minutes, which complies with the sending limits of messagepub.com.
+The message will be added to the queue and sent with a delay of 0.1 second between each email so as not to overwhelm your email server.

 That's all there is to it, you now have a working email newsletter for yourself, your band, label or company!